 Windows XP was first released in 2001, and was the most widely used Windows operating system for 11 years until Windows 7 overtook it in August 2012.
-Now, Microsoft is no longer releasing security updates or patches for the system.
-Since extended support ended in May of 2014, numerous security holes have been discovered within the operating system.
-Windows XP devices are remotely exploitable, meaning that attackers can access users' computers and execute any function they want, virtually unfettered because of these security loopholes.
-About 7% of Windows users still use XP, posing a serious risk to any data still being stored or processed by these devices.
+As of January 14, 2020, Microsoft will no longer release security updates or patches for Windows 7.
+When extended support for XP ended in May of 2014, numerous security holes were discovered within the operating system.
+Windows XP devices became remotely exploitable, meaning that attackers were able to access users' computers and execute any function they wanted, virtually unfettered because of these security loopholes.
+The potential for similar issues to arise with the faze-out of Windows 7 is very real.
+Failure to update to the most recent operating system poses a serious risk to any data stored or processed by these devices.